-The DBack application backs up whole drives, or directory trees.
+The DBack application backs up whole drives, or directory trees, optionally in encrypted form.
 The backup is designed to be quick and easy, and not to stop when individual files cannot be copied (e.g. because they are open in some other application).
 Filenames are not altered by being stored on a filing system with different filename rules.
 The backup is relatively friendly towards flash storage devices.
 DBack multi-tasks very smoothly, no matter how large a file is being processed at any moment.

 The companion application DRest is required to restore the data from DBack's backups.